 Step 3: Search for Similar Marks in the USPTO Database

-The decision to continue with the application process or not depends on your situation if there is a similar registered trademark.
-In cases where you began using the mark first, you may still be able to register it.
+The decision to continue with the application process or not depends on your situation if there is a similar trademark already registered.
+In cases where you began using the name first, you may still be able to trademark it.
 Otherwise, you may be stuck in the unfortunate position of having to change your branding.

 A trademark attorney is particularly helpful for this step.
-An experienced attorney will know the best way to go about searching the database, and may also be able to help you search elsewhere for unregistered similar trademarks that could cause problems down the line.
+An experienced attorney will know the best way to go about searching the database.
+They may also be able to help you search elsewhere for unregistered similar trademarks that could cause problems down the line.

 Step 4: Gather the Appropriate Files and Correct Fees

-Part of the application process will involve attaching a ‘specimen’ file to demonstrate how marks such as your logo are used in your business.
+Part of the application process to trademark a name will involve attaching a ‘specimen’ file to demonstrate how marks such as your logo are used in your business.
 For example, you could use a photograph of your products’ packaging with your logo on it.

 The only accepted format for a specimen is a JPEG file.
 Attempting to register your logo by attaching any other type of file will lead the USPTO to refuse your application.
 If this happens, note that you won’t be able to get a refund for your application fees (which can understandably be steep).